jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/Route-Table-Features.md

 Route table is the set of a series of route rules and it is used to control the outward direction of the traffic from the subnets in VPC.
 JD Cloud has two types of route tables: Default route table and customized route table.
 The route table automatically created when VPC is created is a default route table.
 The route table actively created by users is a customized route table.
 Each subnet must be associated with a route table and can only be associated with one route table.
 Each route table can be associated with multiple subnets.

 Route table is composed of a series of route policies.
 Route policy is composed of route’s destination, the type of next hop and the address of next hop.
 The options supported by next-hop’s type are: Internet and VM.
 Among which, Internet is used for the access of EIP.
 The instance which perform Internet communication through EIP must be configured with this route.
-VM can be used as the gateway of EIP.
-Please visit Internet for details.
+VM can be used as the internet gateway.Please visit Internet for details.